Evander Holyfield vs. Lennox Lewis: The fight

 Despite Holyfield's claims, it was Lewis who dominated the early portion of the fight, easily winning the first two rounds on the judges' scorecards.
 In the second round, Lewis landed 42 of his 87 punches, while Holyfield only landed eight of his 24 punches.
 Despite Lewis' early dominance, an unfazed Holyfield told his corner that "this is the round he go out", referring to his third round knockout prediction.
 Holyfield began round three aggressively, hitting Lewis with several combinations in the first two minutes.
 With 1:23 left in the round, Holyfield threw a powerful haymaker that Lewis dodged.

 Though Holyfield won round three, he fell short of his knockout prediction.
 Lewis came back to win round four, giving him a 3-rounds-to-1 lead.
 Lewis expanded his lead by dominating round five, landing 75% of his 57 punches while limiting Holyfield to just 11 landed punches.

 Lewis got into trouble in round six after he dropped his hands to his side, allowing Holyfield to connect with a right–left combination.
 Two of the judges scored the round in favor of Holyfield.
 Lewis won round seven, stunning Holyfield with a left jab in the first minute and later having Holyfield against the ropes.
 In the second minute of the round, Lewis hit Holyfield with right uppercut–left hand–right hand combination.

 Holyfield only landed eight punches to Lewis' 33 in the round.
 Holyfield fought back by winning rounds 8 through 11 on two of the three judges' scorecards, with judge Larry O'Connell scoring round 10 a draw.
 Lewis finished the fight strongly, winning round 12 on all three of the judges' scorecards.

 With the decision now up to the judges, television commentators expected Lewis to become the first undisputed heavyweight champion since 1992.
 However, in one of the most controversial decisions in boxing history, the fight was ruled a split draw.
 Judge Stanley Christodoulou named Lewis the winner by the score of 116–113, Eugenia Williams scored the fight in favor of Holyfield 115–113 and Larry O'Connell called the fight a draw at 115–115.
+HBO's Harold Lederman had the bout scored 117-111 for Lewis as did the AP.

 The referee officiating the fight was Arthur Mercante Jr.